 - Include alt text for your images, links, and interactive elements.

 - Contrast colors on the opposite ends of the spectrum for those who are colorblind.
-You can also create user-friendly links that are more enticing to click and can improve your overall SEO.

 5. Increase Your Engagement Time

 A high bounce rate tells Google one thing: the page doesn’t meet users’ expectations and isn’t a good recommendation.

 On the other end, a website with consistently long web sessions where users explore several pages and consume content will usually achieve a higher ranking in search results.

 Increasing engagement time can help you get better results with SEO.
 Before a recipient clicks on a link to visit your site, you can engage them with your emails.